 Honor Society of Nursing (STTI) answered

-Larry Chiaramonte, Allergy / Immunology, answeredIn medical school we learn that inflammation is characterized by four things:
+Larry Chiaramonte, MD, Allergy / Immunology, answeredIn medical school we learn that inflammation is characterized by four things:

 Rubor -- Color or redness generated by the increased blood flow into a region.

 Tumor -- Swelling caused by the release of fluid from the blood vessels in the region.

 Dolor -- Pain, as increased swelling stimulates local pain fibers.